 This is first ever Millennial Wealth Blog post!

 In this post: I will give a brief introduction, talk tax withholding, and share my Investopedia Advisor Insights (one question is about investing in Marijuana).

 Without further ado, I give you

 Allow me to introduce myself.
 My name is Grayson Hofferber.
 I am the Founder and President of Millennial Wealth Management, LLC.
-It is sometimes hard to believe, but this is my seventh year in the financial industry.
+It is sometimes hard to believe, but this is my eighth year in the financial industry.
 I started out as a personal financial advisor at a major brokerage firm and quickly realized the inherent conflicts of interest when you are selling financial products on a commission-only basis.
 I also realized that I really enjoy helping my peers with their financial goals.
 My generation, Generation Y or Millennials as we are commonly known, was never taught basic financial literacy in school, leaving us to either learn how to achieve financial success on our own or more often, learn from our time at the school of hard-knocks.
 My goal is to help as many young investors make good financial decisions and avoid the pitfalls and lies sold to us in this world.

 I plan on providing my own personal thoughts and ideas about personal finance, investing, and the economy, as well as other topics of interest.
 My main goal is to speak to Millennials that are looking to better themselves in life and money.